GuicedEE/junie-guides/PROMPT_NEW_PROJECT.md

-# 🚀 Starter Prompt — New Project Scaffolding with RulesRepository
+# 🚀 Starter Prompt — New Project Scaffolding with Rules Repository

-This is a paste-into-your-AI prompt for creating a brand-new project aligned to the RulesRepository enterprise rules.
-It scaffolds Pact → Rules → Guides → Implementation, configures the chosen AI engine, and links in the RulesRepository submodule.
+This is a paste-into-your-AI prompt for creating a brand-new project aligned to the Rules Repository enterprise rules.
+It scaffolds Pact → Rules → Guides → Implementation, configures the chosen AI engine, and links in the Rules Repository submodule.

 Use this prompt with: JetBrains AI (Junie), GitHub Copilot Chat, Cursor, ChatGPT, Claude.